sensejs/sensejs/website/docs/overview/injection.md

 controller is declared in singleton scope, while method parameter injection always happens on request scope.

 Also note that `@InjectLogger()` is actually injecting a `LoggerBuilder` and transformed to a logger.
-We'll later override `LoggerBuilder` in an interceptor in this example
+We'll later override `LoggerBuilder` in a middleware in this example

 Finally, we package them into a module and export it.